CarterPerez-dev/CertGames-Core/MD's/Admin.md

 - Detect and respond to security issues.
 - Access detailed performance metrics and audit logs.
 - Provide seamless integration across your web and iOS apps.
+- answer messages

 This approach not only streamlines administrative tasks but also helps maintain a high level of security and performance for your application.

 ---

+also you might need my mongosh command i use to go to my shell so her eit is

+mongosh "mongodb+srv://yoshi:Yoshi200369root@proxy.nmo0cjq.mongodb.net/xploitcraft?retryWrites=true&w=majority&appName=proxy"

+so make sure to scan all my files and lets start with the backend models and routes